 - Remove excess weight - make sure you remove any unneeded heavy items you have in your trunk.
 One of the untold benefits of losing weight is that your car will be a bit more efficient as well.

 - Turn cruise control ON - when on a highway, make sure to use your cruise control option.
-By keeping your speed constant, it will most likely save gas.
+By keeping your speed constant, it will most likely save gas and result in lower fuel costs.

 - Avoid idling - idling means 0 miles per gallon and the larger the car engine, the more gas is wasted when idling.
-Avoid excessive idling, when possible, in line with point #5 above.
+Avoid excessive idling, when possible, in line with point #5 above to keep fuel costs low.

 Cite this calculator & page